What is the AMEND Hardship Fund?

 - for other allowances and benefits this is a letter dated within six months of application to the Fund.

-There is flexibility in this criteria during the COVID-19 pandemic, e.g. open to anyone who was self-employed or lost their job and are still waiting for benefits to kick in.
-If in doubt, just contact Jo.
+There is flexibility in some of this criteria during the COVID-19 pandemic, e.g. open to any member of AMEND, ACC Support UK or Phaeo Para Support UK who was self-employed or lost their job and are still waiting for benefits to kick in.
+If in doubt, just get in touch.

 How do I apply?